 First Offense: Confiscation.
 Warning, principal/student conference, detention, or in-school suspension.
-Subsequent Offense: Confiscation.
-Principal/Student conference, detention, inschool suspension, or 1-10 days out-of-school suspension.
+Subsequent Confiscation.
+Principal/Student conference, detention, in- Offense: school suspension, or 1-10 days out-of-school suspension.

 Public Display of Affection B Physical contact that is inappropriate for the school setting including, but not limited to, kissing and groping.